Binary matrix factorization on special purpose hardware: Experiments

 All experiment results are evaluated in terms of the following relative error measure: $\|\Abf - \Ubf\Vbf^\top\|_\F^2 / \| \Abf \|_\F^2$.
 The norm is squared since this is more natural for binary data: When $\Ubf$ and $\Vbf$ are binary, $\|\Abf-\Ubf\Vbf^\top\|_\F^2$ is the number of entries that are incorrect in the decomposition and $\|\Abf\|_\F^2$ is the number of nonzero entries in $\Abf$.

-\subsection{Synthetic Data}
+\subsection{Synthetic data}

 For the first set of synthetic experiments, $\Abf$ is generated in such a way that it has an exact rank-$r$ decomposition, for $r \in [5]$.
-Our algorithm for generating these matrices is described in Section~\ref{sec:generate-matrices} of the supplement.
+Our algorithm for generating these matrices is described in the section \nameref{sec:generate-matrices} in \nameref{S1-Text}.
 We use the true rank as the target rank for the decompositions.
 Ideally, the different methods should therefore be able to find an exact decomposition.
 We generate $\Abf$ to have $n = 30$ columns and $m \in \{30, 2000, 50000\}$ rows.
-When $m \geq 2000$, we use the sampling technique described in Section~\ref{sec:sampling} for all our methods.
+When $m \geq 2000$, we use the sampling technique described in the section \nameref{sec:sampling} for all our methods.
 We use a sample size of 30, so that $\Abf^{(s)} \in \{0,1\}^{30 \times 30}$.
 All experiments are repeated 10 times.
-Table~\ref{tab:synth-exp-exact-rank} reports the mean relative error for $m \in \{30, 2000\}$ and $r \in [5]$.
-Results for the case $m = 50000$ are given in Table~\ref{tab:large-synthetic-1} in the supplement.
+Table~\ref{tab:synth-exp-exact-rank} reports the mean relative error for these experiments.

 For the second set of synthetic experiments, we draw each entry $a_{ij}$ independently from a Bernoulli distribution with probability of success $p \in \{0.2, 0.5, 0.8\}$.
 We generate $\Abf$ with $n = 30$ columns and $m \in \{30, 2000, 50000\}$ rows, and use target ranks $r \in [5]$.
-When $m \geq 2000$, we use the sampling technique described in Section~\ref{sec:sampling} for our methods with a sample size of $s=30$.
+When $m \geq 2000$, we use the sampling technique described in the section \nameref{sec:sampling} for our methods with a sample size of $s=30$.
 All experiments are repeated 10 times.
-Tables~\ref{tab:synth-exp-bernoulli-0.2} and \ref{tab:synth-exp-bernoulli-0.5} report the mean relative error for $m \in \{30, 2000\}$ and $p \in \{0.2, 0.5\}$.
-Results for the remaining parameter combinations are give in Tables~\ref{tab:large-synthetic-1} and \ref{tab:large-synthetic-2} in the supplement.
+Tables~\ref{tab:synth-exp-bernoulli-0.2}, \ref{tab:synth-exp-bernoulli-0.5} and \ref{tab:synth-exp-bernoulli-0.8} report mean relative errors for each of the three different values of $p$.

 In all synthetic experiments, the QUBO problem has $(30+30+30^2)r = 960r$ binary variables.
 This is also true for the large rectangular matrices due to the choice of sample size $s=30$.